One of the top questions we get in our private members' area is this: what's the best way to liquidate inventory?

 Disposing of your inventory is often the best choice.
 Yup, throwing away all that inventory that you paid thousands of dollars (or more) for.

-If you are racking up long term storage fees, disposing is almost always the best option.
+If you are racking up long-term storage fees, disposing is almost always the best option.
 If you're still paying regular non-long term storage fees then by all means try and get as much value for your inventory as you can.
-But as you get closer to the point of long term storage fees, be honest with reality that you may need to dispose of your inventory.
+But as you get closer to the point of long-term storage, you must face the reality that you may need to dispose of your inventory.